dajost/mls-protocol/draft-ietf-mls-protocol.md

 In MLS, each such change is accomplished by a two-step process:

 1. A proposal to make the change is broadcast to the group in a Proposal message
-2. A member of the group or a new member broadcast a Commit message that causes one or more proposed changes to enter into effect
+2. A member of the group or a new member broadcasts a Commit message that causes one or more proposed changes to enter into effect

 The group thus evolves from one cryptographic state to another each time a